whjvenyl/bun-osv-scanner/README.md

 - Verify `bunfig.toml` configuration
 - Check that the package is installed as a dev dependency
 - Enable debug logging: `OSV_LOG_LEVEL=debug bun install`

+**Ignore rule doesn’t apply?**
+- Ensure the rule file is in the project being installed (or set `BUN_OSV_IGNORE_FILE`).
+- Enable debug logs to see “Loaded N ignore rules”.
+- Match by CVE/GHSA if the advisory uses a URL (e.g., NVD link).
+Example: `{ "advisory": "CVE-2024-29415" }`.
+- Package rules are case-insensitive; `"range": "*"` ignores all versions.
+- Check `expires` hasn’t passed.

 **Network timeouts?**
 - Increase timeout: `OSV_TIMEOUT_MS=60000`